In this first post of the series, we will cover the necessary preparations before you switch to eating meat only.

 If you would like to fix a specific health issue and suspect food to be the cause, the inverted pyramid method is probably better because it is simpler to implement and quicker to pinpoint problematic food compared to the pyramid method.

 As mentioned in the overview post, the focus of this series is to help people who have some underlying health issues or want to lose weight.
-Therefore, I will focus on the inverted pyramid method which is more suitable for such purpose.
+Therefore, we will focus on the inverted pyramid method which is more suitable for such purpose.

 Once you’ve decided on the time you are going to start the carnivore diet, you will need to clear your fridge and pantry of all plant food and processed food and only keep unprocessed animal-based food, e.g. keeping only beef and other ruminant meat.